RyanMcNeillTR/baby_names_example/baby_names.md

 I downloaded births by state and by year.

-Let’s import the data, clean the column names and trim the dataset.
+Let’s import the data and clean the column names..

 ``` r
 natality_07_20 <- read_tsv("./data/natality_07_20.txt") %>%